nantrinh/postit_app_walkthrough/lesson_2/lecture_3.md

   - Create a new category.
   - Check `index` view ("/categories") to see if the category was created.

-## Extract validation error code to a partial.
+## Extract validation error code to a partial
 ```
 # app/views/posts/_form.html.erb